Jack Daugherty (musician): The Carpenters

 As Daugherty had brought the duo to the label, he was assigned production duties of their work.
 The extent of his involvement in their work has been debated for years.

 Daugherty's first credited work with the Carpenters was shortly after their signing in 1969 with the release of Offering, lasting until 1972, with the release of A Song for You.
 These early recordings carry the credits "Produced by Jack Daugherty" or "Jack Daugherty Productions".

 Initially, Richard Carpenter did not mind the credit, though his was the creative mind that produced the records and did the arrangements, while Daugherty's contributions were limited to booking musicians and studio time and finding potential songs, with limited production advice.
-During his time as a credited producer for the duo, Daugherty produced his own debut album for A&M: Jack Daugherty and the Class of Nineteen Hundred and Seventy One, a jazz-oriented instrumental album with more than 30 musicians contributing, including Larry Carlton, Joe Osborn, Chuck Finley and Hal Blaine.
+During his time as a credited producer for the duo, Daugherty produced his own debut album for A&M: Jack Daugherty and the Class of Nineteen Hundred and Seventy One, a jazz-oriented instrumental album with more than 30 musicians contributing, including Larry Carlton, Jeff Porcaro, Joe Osborn, Chuck Finley and Hal Blaine.
 The duo-fold album was laid out like a scholastic yearbook with a gold faux embossed cover.

 While grateful for his contribution to their landing a record contract, the Carpenters viewed Daugherty as simply an A&R man, and not a creative producer, despite Richard crediting him as such in their Grammy Award acceptance speech for "Close to You".
 While Richard had been passive about Daugherty's production credit on their early work, he became outraged when a Cashbox magazine review praised Daugherty's production abilities.
 According to Roger Nichols, Richard felt that he was producing the records and Daugherty put his name on them.